SG00428/Computer-Networks/Assignment-3/Q3/README.md

 ```bash
 gcc distance_vector.c node0.c node1.c node2.c node3.c -o distance_vector
 ```
-This creates an executable named dvr.
+This creates an executable named distance_vector.

 Running the Simulation
 You can run the simulation with an optional trace level parameter: